GrowthHacker: Automated Off-Policy Evaluation Optimization Using Code-Modifying LLM Agents: Related Work

-The recent advancement of Large Language Models has attarcted significant interest in automated code optimization and generation tasks~\cite{chen2021evaluating, austin2021program}.
+\JW{Program synthesis automatically generates programs from high-level specifications~\cite{gulwani2017program}, while program repair techniques automatically fix software defects by generating patches that satisfy test suites~\cite{le2012systematic}.
+While these techniques focus on functional correctness measured by test case satisfaction, our work addresses a distinct challenge: optimizing statistical estimation quality in data-driven systems where correctness is measured by statistical properties rather than pass/fail criteria.} The recent advancement of Large Language Models has attracted significant interest in automated code optimization and generation tasks~\cite{chen2021evaluating, austin2021program}.
 Models like OpenAI Codex have demonstrated impressive capabilities in understanding and generating code across various programming languages~\cite{chen2021evaluating}.
 Several frameworks have been developed to leverage LLMs for code optimization, including RAPGen, which utilizes Codex in a zero-shot setting to identify and resolve inefficiencies in C\# code~\cite{mao2023rapgen}.
 Search-based approaches like SBLLM have combined evolutionary algorithms with LLMs to explore optimization spaces more systematically~\cite{jiang2023impact}.
-Multi-agent frameworks such as AutoGen~\cite{wu2023autogen} and CrewAI~\cite{barbarroxa2025benchmarking} have further enhanced code generation capabilities by enabling collaborative problem-solving among multiple specialized agents.
+Multi-agent frameworks such as AutoGen~\cite{wu2023autogen} and CrewAI~\cite{barbarroxa2025paams} have further enhanced code generation capabilities by enabling collaborative problem-solving among multiple specialized agents.
 These frameworks demonstrate improved performance in identifying bugs and generating solutions compared to standalone LLM approaches.
 However, the application of LLM-based code optimization to data-driven decision-making tasks, particularly in the context of code modifications for statistical estimators in OPE, remains largely unexplored, presenting both opportunities and challenges for automated machine learning systems.